max-bytes/lfs-example-mod/README.md

 (Re)start the game and it should display that the example mod was loaded in the bottom left corner of the main menu screen.
 The mod contains only a single test card: a weapon for Knight called "Test Card".
 You should see it in the Card Library.

+The code of the example mod is very basic and fully contained within `Main.cs`.

 ## Examples
 The `examples` folder contains all `behaviors` for armor, auras, potions, scrolls, spells, trinkets and weapons currently in the base game.
 That should give you a good introduction into how you can create your own card behaviors.
 You could start by copying and modifying an existing card behavior and create your own version of it!